-The cumulative emissions reductions at TSL 5 are 386 Mt of $CO_2$ , 310,000 tons of $NO_X$ , and 1.73 tons of Hg.
-The estimated monetary value of the cumulative $CO_2$ emissions reductions at TSL 5 ranges from \$3.20 billion to \$30.98 billion.
+The cumulative emissions reductions at TSL 5 are 386 Mt of CO_2 , 310,000 tons of NO_X , and 1.73 tons of Hg.
+The estimated monetary value of the cumulative CO_2 emissions reductions at TSL 5 ranges from \$3.20 billion to \$30.98 billion.
 Total generating capacity in 2043 is estimated to decrease by 5.82 GW under TSL 5.

-At TSL 5, the average LCC impact is a cost (LCC increase) of \$87 for top-mount refrigerator-freezers, a cost of \$136 for bottom-mount refrigerator-freezers, and a cost of \$83 for side-by-side refrigerator-freezers.
-The median payback period is 17.8 years for top-mount refrigerator-freezers, 24.7 years for bottom-mount refrigerator-freezers, and 19.1 years for side-by-side refrigerator-freezers.
-The fraction of consumers experiencing an LCC benefit is 20 percent for top-mount refrigerator-freezers, 11 percent for bottom-mount refrigerator-freezers, and 21 percent for side-by-side refrigerator-freezers.
-The fraction of consumers experiencing an LCC cost is 80 percent for top-mount refrigeratorfreezers, 89 percent for bottom-mount refrigerator-freezers, and 80 percent for side-by-side refrigerator-freezers.
+At TSL 5, the average LCC impact is a cost (LCC increase) of \$87 for top-mount refrigerator-freezers, a cost of \$136 for bottom-mount refrigerator-freezers, and a cost of top-mount refrigerator-freezers, 24 \(\mathcal{I} \) years for bottom-mount refrigerator-freezers, and an LCC benefit is 20 percent for top-mount refrigerator-freezers, 11 percent for bottom-mount refrigerator-freezers, and \(\frac{21}{2} \) percent for side-by-side refrigerator-freezers.
+The fraction of consumers experiencing an LCC cost is 80 percent for top-mount refrigerator-

+\$83 for side-by-side refrigerator-freezers.
+The median payback period is 17.8 years for